flag Japan Japan: Tax system

 Reduced Tax Rate

-A reduced rate of 8% (6.24% national tax and 1.76% local tax) applies to supplies of food and drinks (excluding alcoholic beverages and dining out) and subscriptions to newspapers (limited to newspapers that are issued at least twice a week and feature information on general topics such as politics, economics, society and culture).
+Supplies of food and drinks (excluding alcoholic beverages and dining out) and subscriptions to newspapers (limited to those issued at least twice a week and featuring information on general topics such as politics, economics, society, and culture) are subject to a reduced tax rate of 8%, comprising 6.24% for national tax and 1.76% for local tax.

 Exclusion From Taxation